rohaquinlop/complexipy/docs/index.md

 complexipy path/to/directory -c 0    # Set the maximum cognitive complexity to 0 to disable the exit with error complexipy path/to/directory -o      # Use the -o option to output the results to a CSV file, default is False complexipy path/to/directory -d low  # Use the -d option to set detail level, default is "normal".
-If set to "low" will show only files with complexity greater than the maximum complexity
+If set to "low" will show only files with complexity greater than the maximum complexity complexipy path/to/directory -l file # Use the -l option to set the level of measurement, default is "function".
+If set to "file" will measure the complexity of the file and will validate the maximum complexity according to the file complexity.
 ```

+### Options

+- `-c` or `--max-complexity`: Set the maximum cognitive complexity, default is 15.
-If the cognitive complexity of a file is greater than the maximum cognitive, then
+  If the cognitive complexity of a file is greater than the maximum cognitive,
-the return code will be 1 and exit with error, otherwise it will be 0.
+  then the return code will be 1 and exit with error, otherwise it will be 0.
+  If set to 0, the exit with error will be disabled.
+- `-o` or `--output`: Output the results to a CSV file, default is False.
+The
+  filename will be `complexipy.csv` and will be saved in the invocation directory.
+- `-d` or `--detail`: Set the detail level, default is "normal".
+If set to "low"
+  will show only files or functions with complexity greater than the maximum
+  complexity.
+- `-l` or `--level` Set the level of measurement, default is "function".
+If set
+  to "file" will measure the complexity of the file and will validate the maximum
+  complexity according to the file complexity.
+If set to "function" will measure
+  the complexity of the functions and will validate the maximum complexity
+  according to the function complexity.
+This option is useful if you want to set
+  a maximum complexity according for each file or for each function in the file
+  (or files).

+If the cognitive complexity of a file or a function is greater than the maximum
+cognitive cognitive complexity, then the return code will be 1 and exit with
+error, otherwise it will be 0.

 ## Example